 If you want an “authentic” Norwegian Fisherman Sweater today, you basically have three options.
-You can try and find one from Devold, the company that first produced the sweater style back in the early 1900s and possibly made Bean’s sweaters from 1965 to the early 1990s.
+You can try and find one from Devold, the company that first produced the sweater style back in the early 1900s.
 But Devold’s sweaters are little hard to find outside Europe.
 And, unfortunatley, they are now producing their sweaters at their factory in Lithuania.
 Or you can buy L.L.
 Bean’s latest version of their sweater, which is once again being made in Norway by Norlender.
 Or you can buy one directly from Norlender itself, L.L.
 Bean’s own supplier.
 Whatever option you choose, one thing is for certain: it’s going to keep you warm when the temperature drops!

 How to Wear the Norwegian Fisherman Sweater